Get a free quote 877-850-1231

 Vehicle Type

-Standard cars cost less to ship than SUVs or trucks from Florida to Tennessee.
-Larger vehicles require more trailer space, increase fuel costs, and may need specialized equipment.
+Sedans and compact cars cost less to ship than SUVs or trucks.
+Larger vehicles take up more trailer space, add weight, and consume more fuel.
+Heavy-duty trucks may require specialized carriers, increasing your overall shipping expense.

 Traffic Considerations